You can find an updated draft programme here.

 May Heydays at Evesham is the relocated and renamed Eastbourne International Folkdance Festival (EIFF).
 After 44 years at Eastbourne, we needed to move because of the difficulties posed by having three venues at some distance from each other.

 Our International guests will teach dances from different regions of the world, with a special emphasis on the Balkans.
-We usually invite a teacher from the Netherlands.
 Owing to the range of tunes and styles involved in International dancing, workshops are mainly taught with recorded music; only for the evening dances will there be live musicians.

 But May Heydays also offers an eclectic mix of other dance styles, traditional and modern.
 To give you a few examples, we may throw in French and Northern European couple dances, Jive, Lindy Hop, Cajun or Argentinean Tango.